top of page

 MICROSOFT

-Imagine an employee using an eye-tracking device or an adaptive keyboard due to a motor or neurological disability.
-In order to function, these devices collect data such as reaction times, click frequency, and other information.
+Imagine an employee who uses an eye-tracking device or an adaptive keyboard because of a motor or neurological disability.
+In order to function, those devices collect data such as reaction times, click frequency, and more.

 Support ForAllWe